mkdecisiondev/devdocs/aws/lambda-and-api-gateway/lambda-invoke/lambda-invoke.md

 callback(null, JSON.parse(response.Payload));
 ```

-Here's `LambdaInvokeTrigger` with our final changes:
+Here's the whole of `LambdaInvokeTrigger` with our final changes:

 ```javascript
 const AWS = require('aws-sdk');